aldelaro5/dolphin-memory-engine/README.md

 ### Linux

 1. This program requires additional kernel permissions to be able to read and write memory to external processes (which is required to read and write the memory of Dolphin).
 If the program frequently unhooks itself, the program is missing the required permissions.
-Grant these permissions by running the following command as root:
+Grant these permissions with:

-`setcap cap_sys_ptrace=eip dolphin-memory-engine`
+`sudo setcap cap_sys_ptrace=eip dolphin-memory-engine`

 where `dolphin-memory-engine` is the path of the Dolphin Memory Engine executable.
 This sets the permission for future executions.
 If it doesn't work, verify that you do not have the `nosuid` mount flag on your `/etc/fstab` as it can cause this command to silently fail.